vMap® Clinical Studies

 Computational ECG mapping and respiratory gating to optimize stereotactic ablative radiotherapy workflow for refractory ventricular tachycardia.

-The prospective, dual-site study reported that a new non-invasive workflow using vMap may help facilitate the radioablation planning workflow.
-The study concluded that radio-ablation using vMap’s 12-lead ECG mapping and respiratory gated delivery may provide short-term safety and maintain efficacy during therapy in patients with advanced structural heart disease and refractory ventricular tachycardia.*
+This peer-reviewed, prospective, dual-site study evaluated a non-invasive workflow using vMap to facilitate radioablation planning and improve treatment efficacy for patients with advanced structural heart disease and refractory ventricular tachycardia.

 Read more